How to make a standing gnome

 I have a few sitting gnomes but I just think that the standing gnomes are so cute and they add some much-needed height to my Christmas displays.
 I add my Gnome boots and it is just right.
 If you like a shorter gnome, try our DIY Leprechaun Gnome and change out the costume for a Christmas theme.

-Tools Needed if using a Cricut Cutting Machine
+Cricut Cutting Machine Tools

 This project will require a cutting machine that can cut fabric, such as a Cricut maker or Cricut Maker 3.